biolink/kgx/docs/arangodb.md

 ## Approach

+ArangoDB uses collections as containers for vertex and edges, while Neo4j uses labels and relationship types as classifiers.
+In addition, in ArangoDB, edges are JSON documents in a collection with _from and _to fields.
+KGX adopts a convention for ArangoDB which accommodates this key difference.

 ### CURIE Reconstruction

-Many ArangoDB knowledge graph databases use a convention where:
+KGX supports ArangoDB knowledge graph databases which use a convention where:

 - **Node collections** are named by ontology prefix (e.g., `CL`, `UBERON`, `MONDO`)
 - **Node `_key` values** are the ontology local ID (e.g., `1000300`)